streamr-dev/core-api/README.md

 ## Building and running

-- You need to have Grails 2.3.11 and node.js installed.
+- You need to have Grails 2.5.6 and Node.js ^8.0.0 installed.
 - Clone the repo
 - `git submodule update --init --recursive`
 - `npm install`
 - `grails run-app`

+## Developing

-## React and Redux components
+### React and Redux components

-Part of the plugins frontend is made with libraries like React and Redux.
+Part of the UI is implemented with libraries like React and Redux.
 Those files must first be compiled into bundle file(s).
 This happens by running `npm run build` in the root directory.

+You can also run the development server with `npm run dev`.

 ## Testing